2024 QSEHRA contribution limits

 The qualified small employer health reimbursement arrangement (QSEHRA), also called the small business HRA, comes with maximum annual contribution limits.
-In practical terms, that means small businesses are limited in how much tax-free money they can offer their employees through the benefit.
+That means small businesses are limited in how much tax-free money they can offer their employees through the benefit.

 The IRS outlines these annual contribution limits annually through a revenue procedure.

-- What the new QSEHRA contribution limits are for 2024
+• What the new QSEHRA contribution limits are for 2025, and how they compare to 2024

-- How tax reform affects how QSEHRA limits are calculated
+• How tax reform affects how the IRS calculates QSEHRA limits

 What is a QSEHRA?

-A QSEHRA is an employer-funded health benefit that allows organizations to reimburse their employees for their individual health insurance premiums and qualifying out-of-pocket medical expenses.
-Reimbursements are tax-free for the employer.
-As long as employees have qualifying minimum essential coverage (MEC), their reimbursements are also tax-free.
+A QSEHRA is an employer-funded health benefit.
+It allows organizations to reimburse their employees for their individual health insurance premiums and qualifying out-of-pocket medical expenses.
+Reimbursements are tax-free for the employer and employee.

-With a QSEHRA, employees can purchase the individual health insurance coverage that best fits their needs.
-At the same time, employers get complete budget control by setting custom allowances up the maximum contribution limit.
+With a QSEHRA, employees can buy the individual health insurance coverage that best fits their needs.
+At the same time, employers have complete budget control.
+They can set custom allowances up to the maximum contribution limit.
+This makes a QSEHRA an excellent alternative to a traditional group health plan.

 Any organization with fewer than 50 full-time equivalent employees (FTEs) can offer a QSEHRA to their W-2 employees.
 You must offer the benefit to all W-2 full-time employees, but you can choose to include part-time employees as well.